kennyw12/riot-april-2016-api-challenge/README.md

 - Info Page:

-Displays the roles you play with the amount of champion mastery points per roles by champion.
+Displays the roles you play, with the number of champion mastery points per role by champion.